-The International Fund's managers emphasize different stockpicking styles and invest in stocks spanning a range of market capitalization. iM Global believes that during any given year certain stock-picking styles will generate higher returns than comparable market indexes, while others will lag.
+The International Fund's managers emphasize different stock-picking styles and invest in stocks spanning a range of market capitalization. iM Global believes that during any given year certain stock-picking styles will generate higher returns than comparable market indexes, while others will lag.
 By including a variety of stock-picking styles in this single mutual fund, iM Global believes that the variability and volatility of returns can be lessened.
 Although each manager has the flexibility to invest on a worldwide basis in non-U.S. companies with market capitalization of any size, it is expected that the International Fund will have significant exposure to large- and mid-sized foreign companies under normal market conditions.
 The target allocations to each sub-adviser are as indicated in the following table:

-- SUB- ADVISOR TARGET ASSET ALLOCATION MARKET CAPITALIZATION OF COMPANIES IN PORTFOLIO Harris Associates L.P. ("Harris") 33.3% All size Lazard Asset Management ("Lazard") 33.3% All sizes Polen Capital Management, LLC ("Polen Capital") 33.3% All sizes, but mostly large- and mid-sized companies
+SUB- ADVISOR TARGET ASSET ALLOCATION MARKET CAPITALIZATION OF COMPANIES IN PORTFOLIO Harris Associates L.P. ("Harris") 15% All size Lazard Asset Management ("Lazard") 30% All sizes Zadig Asset Management S.A. ("Zadig") 30% All sizes, but mostly large-sized companies Polen Capital Management, LLC ("Polen Capital") 25% All sizes, but mostly large- and mid-sized companies